 Well, Maria was wonderful enough to give us interns a week off last week for National Stress Awareness Month, but as I accidentally took the rather stressful week before spring break last week off as well (sorry!), I have a lot to say this week!
 However, in the spirit of Maria’s mission last week to take a day off and do something fun, I’ll finish this entry by sharing a couple pictures from my spring break vacation.
 It was a really fantastic trip to four cities in three countries with several of my friends, and I definitely enjoyed having the chance for a week off from school before I head into the last six weeks of the program.

 But first, in relation to National Stress Awareness Week, I’d like to talk about one of my own issues that is causing me a bit of stress right now.
 I think it’s pretty common, and it goes a little something like this: “I don’t know what I’m going to do with my life!”
 One thing I’ve noticed with the other students in the program I’m in here is that so many of them have their post-college futures all planned out.
 One is going to grad school for education so she can teach English as a second language.
 One is going to work for a company she’s been interning with for the past few years.
 One is starting med school next year.
 And so on.
-While I am usually pretty chill about my indecision, I definitely admire my classmates for having such a clear vision of what they want to do.
+Apart from all this, She would prefer to teach English as a second language at TheDigiTeachers.
+They are highly popular for there teaching platform.
+She would like to be a part of that organization.

 Every once in a while I go into a little bit of a freak-out mode and think that I have to plan my entire future within the next 24 hours.
 That happened a bit recently when I started trying to figure out my schedule for next semester ahead of course selection and I realized: I’m going to be a senior.
 This is when people start taking the GREs and applying for graduate school.
 This is when people start making contacts and looking for jobs.
 I could be doing that too… if I had any idea what I wanted.